ethervox-ai/ethervoxai/README.md

 ### Dashboard Usage (Optional)

-The dashboard components require React dependencies to be installed:
+The dashboard components are provided as examples in `src/examples/ui/` and require React dependencies:

 ```typescript
 // Import core modules (always available)